czernous/persian-hugo/exampleSite/content/post/how-to-do-a-manicure-at-home.md

 ## **Step 1- Remove your nail polish**

-A manicure starts with cleaning your nails with nail polish remover and a cotton pad.
+A manicure at home starts with cleaning your nails with nail polish remover and a cotton pad.
 There are 2 types of nail polish: acetone and non-acetone.
 I always use an acetone-based one as the non-acetone is for use on false nails.

 Wash your hands afterwards.
 If you don’t have any previous nail polish do this step anyway as it removes dirt and debris from the nail and will give you a better finish.